Serbia :: Books

 Travel Guides

-Short descriptions of Serbia appear in three of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, and Western Balkans.
-Of the three the last one includes the most detail.
+Short descriptions of Serbia appear in three of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, and Southeastern Europe.

 More about this book: Amazon (USA)Amazon (UK) |